Surigao City

 Surigao City, officially the City of Surigao (Surigaonon: Siyudad nan Surigao; Dakbayan sa Surigao; Lungsod ng Surigao), is a component city and capital of the province of Surigao del Norte, Philippines.
-It is the most populous in the province with a population of 171,107 people according to the 2020 census.
+It is the most populous settlement in the province with a population of 177,333 people according to the 2024 census.

-The city is located at the north-easternmost tip of Mindanao with a total land area of 245.34 km^{2} which is roughly 1.4% of the Caraga region.
+The city is located at the north-easternmost tip of Mindanao with a total land area of 245.34 km^{2}.

-The absence of a fort in Surigao belies its significance and sphere of influence during the Spanish period.
-It was the capital of the expansive province of the same name from 1750 until its dissolution in 1911, covering a third of Mindanao Island's total land area.
-It is one of the oldest port towns in Mindanao, founded by Spanish colonizers in 1655.
-It has abundant mineral reserves including gold, iron, manganese, silica, cobalt, copper, chromite and among the world's largest nickel deposits in Nonoc Island.
-The city has been dubbed the mining capital since 1969 of the then Northern Mindanao region and still today as an economic driver of Caraga region.

-Surigao City serves as a jump off point to visitors of nearby Siargao, Dinagat and Bucas Grande islands.
-It is Mindanao's closest landmass to the Visayas region, separating the two island groups by eleven nautical miles across Surigao Strait.
-Surigao is the center of politics, commerce, banking, industry and education of Surigao del Norte and Dinagat Islands as well as parts of neighboring provinces of Surigao del Sur, Agusan del Norte and Southern Leyte.
+Surigao City serves as a jump-off point to visitors of nearby Siargao, Dinagat and Bucas Grande islands.
+It is Mindanao's closest landmass to Visayas, separating the two island groups by eleven nautical miles across Surigao Strait.

 Etymology

 Many linguists hypothesized differing origins of the name "Surigao".
 If the root word was taken to be sulig ("sprout" or "spring up"), then Surigao may have derived from suligao ("spring water"), likely referring to the Surigao River (known as "Suligaw" in Mandaya) that empties at the northern tip of the island of Mindanao.
 Early historical accounts record the name of the river as Suligao, Surigao, or Zurigan.

 Historians also theorized "Surigao" is derived from Visayan surogao or suyogao, meaning "water current".
 From suyog (also sulog or surog), "current".
 Other Visayan words derived from the same root include Sinulog, Sulu and Tausug (Suluk).

 The town was renamed Caraga after its founding, derived from the word calagan, from the Kalagan people, whose name means "people of the [fierce/brave] spirit".
 The Italian adventurer Giovanni Francesco Gemelli Careri, who published a book of travel in the country, cited Francisco Combes, S.J. as a source in saying that Calagan is derived from the two Visayan words, kalag for soul and an for people.
 Today, Caraga is the official name referring to the entire Region XIII, created through Republic Act No. 7901 on February 25, 1995, making it the newest region in the Philippines.